PraxTube/rantoni-assets/README.md

 Everything regarding the game Rantoni that doesn't directly have to do with the game is in here.
 It's more like a dirty repo where I don't exactly try to keep a super clean history or small git dir size.

+@modured Note on polishing art over and over: I read you note in your bucketlist, it very much reminded me of this dev log [`https://www.youtube.com/watch?v=zpbaulATcdY`](https://www.youtube.com/watch?v=zpbaulATcdY), he talks how he reworked the same thing over and over and was never happy with it (calling it art block), he starts properly talking about at minute 5.
+I am not saying you have that, that one line you wrote there just really reminded me of this dev log.
+Also, should I write the things directly in the bucketlist or do you prefer to keep that clean and your own?
+I don't mind either way, also if you ever want to write something in my bucketlist feel free to do that (if I want it removed I will just do that `:)`).
+Besides these notes are only meant tmporary anyways, and given that it's all using git we never actually "delete" anything anyways.

 So if all goes wrong with the art prototyping consider using more abstract form.
 In this case you could use stick figures in a very simple colored world (could still be tokyo for all I care, but it wouldn't really have many colors, also not many lights -> not really _neo_ tokyo then, but that would make the art way easier).
 Of course it would be less appealing, at that point though you really can only focus on getting it done and learning how to make a steam game.

 Okay so I tested a little bit to see if the stick figure stuff would work and I don't think that is really much easier.
 Besides, the main problem is the world and the world assets, I think we can use a more simple art form there either way (also with the current assets).